Chiyo-no-sake/pScan/README.md

 All results will be than transferred to a remote server with SSH, the script now has done and can be removed from the host (see 'SSH Server Configuration').

-#Dependencies:
+# Dependencies:
 The only few dependencies required for the script to work are:
 - a python3 interpreter
 - pip module for python3 (usually distributed with python)
 - net-tools

 To install this dependencies (in a debian based distro with APT package manager) is to execute the following in
 terminal:

-        "sudo apt update && sudo apt install -y python3 python3-pip net-tools"
+        sudo apt update && sudo apt install -y python3 python3-pip net-tools

 Everything else needed by the script can be auto downloaded when launching it.

-#Usage:
+# Usage:
     Script doesn't require installation.
     You can start the scan by moving into project directory and simply doing: